Employee wellbeing: your virtual guidebook

 Your virtual guide to wellbeing

-The following list details multiple benefits, technology and techniques to support all three pillars of employee wellbeing.
+The following list details multiple benefits, technology and techniques to support all five pillars of employee wellbeing.
 By combining these different elements together and tailoring your strategy for your people’s needs, you will find these suggestions can balance employee wellbeing across the board; allowing your people to thrive both at work, and at home.

 Whatever your stance on blockchain and bitcoin, it’s undeniable that cash remains king in the current world.
 Each year, more than two million UK workdays are lost due to money worries, yet only a third of organisations address this by promoting financial wellbeing to their employees.
 The scope of financial education and support is enormous, from dedicated employee benefits, to gamification in apps and chatbots, and can be tailored to suit your available business resources and concerns as an employer.

 Nudge – Accessible on any device, Nudge provides bespoke financial education to give your people the confidence and clarity to make smarter money moves.
 The feed updates regularly with relevant news based on the individual’s profile, giving bite-size snippets of financial education.